 Light as PAR ranged from 0.035 to 3.525 mols of photons m-2 d-1 (Figure 4.).
-The nitrate and ammonium values were calculated as negative in some instances and there were 2 large ammonium outliers, because of this, the values were shifted into the positive range, the outliers were dropped and the nitrate and ammonium were added together to produce a relative ordering of total dissolved inorganic nitrogen (DIN) where relative values ranged from 0.0021 to 0.178 mg N L-1 with the outliers as 0.1860 for Hovey Cr.
-In fall 2017 and 0.2559 mg N L-1 for Swauk Cr. in summer 2017(Figure 5.).
+Due to relatively high detection limits and very low ammonium and nitrate concentration, and despite spiking ammonium analyses, some ammonium and nitrate values were calculated as a negative concentration.
+Because of this, I linearly shifted values into a positive range, and I removed two unreasonably high outliers of nitrate (0.1860 for Hovey Cr.
+In fall 2017 and 0.2559 mg N L-1 for Swauk Cr. in summer 2017) before adding ammonium and nitrate together to to produce a relative measure of total dissolved inorganic nitrogen (DIN).
+Relative DIN values ranged from 0.0021 to 0.178 mg N L-1, and they differed by season with XXX (as above)(Figure 5.).